FibonacciR/OCR/README.md

 ## Features

-- Extract text from images with high accuracy.
+- Extract text from images with high accuracy. status
 - Multi-language support for global adaptability.
 - Easy integration with other applications.
 - Uses Azure Cognitive Services for enhanced performance.